Having Trouble Getting Pregnant?

 Blocked Fallopian Tubes

 The fallopian tubes lead between the ovaries and the uterus; they do not attach directly to the ovaries.
-Conception takes place inside the fallopian tube, where the sperm meets the egg.
-If something prevents the fallopian tubes from working correctly, or if scarring blocks the sperm or egg from meeting, a woman will not be able to get pregnant.
+Conception occurs inside the fallopian tube, where the sperm meets the egg.
+If something prevents the fallopian tubes from working correctly or if scarring blocks the sperm or egg from meeting, a woman will not be able to get pregnant.

 Endometriosis